birdonelive/web-v2old/monte.md

 ### March 23rd

+**22:01** | Monte was last seen online just a few minutes ago.
+We suspect it is a family member.

 **21:55** | The website is made for live coverage regarding Monte's death.

 **21:48** | A follow-up update is made.
 The update tells that Monte most likely died at around 19:30 Thailand Time from a parachute failure.